erwindevreugd/PSAxis/README.md

 ## Trademark Acknowledgements

-* Interlogix and TruPortal are registered trademarks of Interlogix United Technologies.
+* Axis is a registered trademark of Axis Communications AB.

 ## Donation